roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 {% assign ansible_hostname = '{{ ansible_hostname }}' %}

-Now we can add this to the client config.
+Add the queries to the client config.
 It's necessary to encode the single quotes (%27) and since I'm using [ansible](http://ansible.com) to distribute the Sensu configuration, I've used `{{ ansible_hostname }}` in place of the `hostname` in each metric key.

 {% highlight json %}
 {% raw %}